emmanuelchucks/react-demo-full-config/README.md

-# React Demo App - dull config
+# React Demo App - full config

 React app with full config for a high-quality large app.